articleIcon-icon

 3. Deel’s expertise comes from over 350 labor law and accounting partners who ensure clients’ contracts are up to date in every jurisdiction.

-What is an employer of record (EOR)?
+What is an Employer of Record?

-The employer of record engages the worker for the client company, ensures compliance according to the local laws and labor regulations, and runs payroll and other HR functions or administrative tasks.
+The Employer of Record engages the worker for the client company, ensures compliance according to the local laws and labor regulations, and runs payroll and other HR functions or administrative tasks.
 EOR services do not include talent pool searches, staffing, or vetting but come into play only when the right candidate is selected.
 EOR services are not needed for hiring independent contractors.

 Employees hired through an EOR will be on the EOR’s payroll, but they’ll work for your company just like any other direct employee.
 When the EOR onboards the employee, the employee will sign a localized contract with explicit details of their role and responsibilities.